davestewart/javascript-state-machine/docs/config/handlers.md

 Because this map is somewhat complicated, and one of the aims of the project was to make using a finite state machine easy, a DSL (domain specific language) to reference lifecycle events has been developed.

-Briefly, any lifecycle hook can be referenced using a few key words with some additional grammar, making it easy to target sometimes long-winded or even complex events.
+Briefly, any lifecycle hook can be referenced using a few key words with some additional grammar, making it easy to specify handlers where it might otherwise might have been difficult, for example `state.intro.next.start`.

 As an example, here are some typical use cases (note that patterns are always strings):